ansible-collections/community.vmware/docs/community.vmware.vmware_host_user_manager_module.rst

 Synopsis
 --------
-- This module can be added or updated or deleted the local user of ESXi host.
+- This module can add, update or delete local users on ESXi host.